dustinpfister/blog_posts/_posts/threejs-examples-house.md

 This is a post on using the javaScript library known as three.js to create a simple 3d scene with built in geometries and the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry).
 I trust that you have at least some background with three.js and javaScript otherwise you might end up having a hard time gaining something of value from this post.
 Of course you should at this post have a solid understating of the basics at least when it comes to creating a scene in three.js, and also how to use [Groups](/2018/05/16/threejs-grouping-mesh-objects/), and [Orbit Controls](/2018/04/13/threejs-orbit-controls/).

 <iframe class="youtube_video" src="https://www.youtube.com/embed/Hor4TTLhIvo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Source code is also up on Github

+The source code for [this threejs example is up on Github in my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-house).
+This is also where I park the source code for my [many other posts on threejs as well](/categories/three-js/).

 ### Version Numbers matter with three.js